cucumber/docs/content/docs/guides/parallel-execution.md

 If you have **multiple runners** then you can set the parallel option to `classesAndMethods`, `methods` or `classes`.
 For a single runner the `classes` option would be similar to a sequential execution.

-To get a **visual representation** you can add the **timeline report** with the plugin option in the runner class.
+For a **visual representation** you can add the **timeline report** with the plugin option in the runner class.
 Scroll to the end for an image of the report.

 # TestNG